fritzy/ape-ecs/docs/World.md

 ## currentTick

 The `currentTick` is a Number integer property incremented by the `world.tick()` method.
-It can be used to determine how recently `Entity`s and `Component`s have been updated based on their `Entity.updatedComponents` and `Component._meta.updated` values.
+It can be used to determine how recently `Entities` and `Components` have been updated based on their `Entity.updatedComponents` and `Component._meta.updated` values.

 ```js
 const q1 = world.createQuery().fromAll(['Position', 'Tile']);